Time to read: 9 min

 Die casting also has the following drawbacks and disadvantages:

-- Designing and tooling new dies is a complex process that can take long before a production run starts.
+3. Designing and tooling new dies is a complex process that can take a long time before a production run starts.

-- Up-front costs and lead times may be prohibitively high with small production batches.
-More than small numbers of parts may be needed to recoup the large up-front investment.
+4. Upfront costs and lead times may be prohibitively high with small production batches.
+A larger quantity of parts may be needed to recoup the large up-front investment.

 Frequently Asked Questions